THE FINEST WALL FINISHES ON EARTH.

-The substance and quality of our products are equal or better than the traditional authentic plaster and stucco that's been a staple in Europe and elsewhere for thousands of years.
-Many veteran artisans with decades of experience have assured us this is true in their opinions and that our products are the easiest to work with.
-Vasari is different than other companies because we make our products accessible, easy to buy and use, and affordable.
+The substance and quality of our products are equal or better than the traditional authentic plaster and stucco that have been a staple in Europe and elsewhere for thousands of years.
+Many veteran artisans with decades of experience have assured us this is true, in their opinions, and that our products are the easiest to work with.
+At Vasari, we make our products accessible, easy to buy, easy to use, and affordable.
 We offer dry mixes for considerable savings and can custom match any color.

 Accessibility is one of our top priorities.
-We ship our products via ground, sea and air transport in North America and most countries.
-We are dedicated to producing the best possible wall finishes on the planet.
+We ship our products via ground, sea and by air in North America and internationally.
 Beyond material supply, Vasari can be instrumental in project referrals and organization.
 Vasari is committed to environmental building practices and green manufacturing.
-That is why we can help you achieve greater LEED points in building certification and most importantly give you the most beautiful, cleanest and freshest environment to play and work in.
+That is why we can help you achieve greater LEED points in building certification.
+Most importantly Vasari will give you the most beautiful, clean and calming environment to live, work and play in.

 Vasari Lime Plaster & Paint manufactures natural and traditional products made from slaked lime, powdered marble and fine limestone sands.
 Our products are available in any texture, sheen or color.
 We make our products from the finest raw materials with the highest environmental standards.
 Vasari products are crafted for interior and exterior use with unmatched beauty, versatility and ease of use.
 Vasari offers unparalleled quality and affordability delivered to your doorstep anywhere in the world.